abarnash/moose-stack/containers/moose/QUERIES.md

   "data": {
     "emptyPot": {
       "success": false,
-      "message": "Game of-idea has no drinks in the pot" }
+      "message": "There are no drinks in the pot"
+    }
   }
 }